radixdlt/scrypto-challenges/3-lending/lending_platform/scrypto/README.md

 * Adds XRD to the lending pool with an LTV of 0.85
 * Registers the 2 user accounts with the lending platform
 * Deposits assets for both users
-* Withdrawals assets for the 2nd user
+* Withdraw assets for the 2nd user
 * 2nd User Borrows XRD against the collateral deposited by the 1st user
 * 2nd User Repays borrowed XRD